dotnet/designs/proposed/disable-multi-level-lookup-by-default.md

     * Applications targeting .NET 6 and below
         * keep existing behavior which is `DOTNET_MULTILEVEL_LOOKUP=1` by default.
         * env. variable `DOTNET_MULTILEVEL_LOOKUP` can be used to change the setting.
+    * If the `tfm` property is missing (SDK always writes it, so this should be very rare) treat it as latest supported TFM - so fully disable MLL.
     * This behavior will be the same regardless of how the app was started (`dotnet` executable or `app` (apphost) executable).
 * SDK invocation